Statistical Analysis

 Correlation Length Tool

-The Correlation Length tool can be used for a quick estimation of image autocorrelation length T from scan lines.
-The autocorrelation length is estimated using several common methods.
-The results of all are displayed, allowing the user to choose the most appropriate one (and compare immediately how much they differ):
+The Correlation Length tool can be used for a one-step estimation of image autocorrelation length T from scan lines.
+The autocorrelation length is estimated using several common methods using either the 1D autocorrelation or 1D power spectral density function.
+Both functions are plotted on the right side of the dialogue togther with additional information such as their fits by models.

-Naïve ACF decay to 1/e
+Raw ACF decay to 1/e

-Extrapolated ACF decay to 1/e
+Corrected ACF decay to 1/e

-ACF decay to zero
+ACF zero crossing

-The tool also displays the relation between autocorrelation length T and image size L (more precisely scan line length):
+Image size related quantities compare autocorrelation length T and image size L (more precisely scan line length):

 Ratio α = T/L